 Financial instruments are agreements between two parties that result in promises to pay or receive cash or equity instruments.
-The Company's financial instruments classified as level 1 in the fair value hierarchy are cash, accounts receivable, and accounts payable and accrued liabilities, as their carrying values approximate their fair values due to their short-term nature.
-The lease liability is classified as level 3.
+The Company's financial instruments classified as level 1 in the fair value hierarchy are cash, accounts receivable, accounts payable and accrued liabilities and income tax payable, as their carrying values approximate their fair values due to their short-term nature.
+The derivative warrant liability and lease liability are classified as level 2 and 3, respectively.